 There are many different surgical and non-surgical options for patients who are unsatisfied with the appearance of their eyes.

 Some of the procedures that we offer are:

 Eyelid surgery is often combined with other procedures such as facelift, browlift, or filler injections.
 All available options can be discussed during your eye procedure consultation with Dr. Williams.Request a Consultation

 As we age, the skin surrounding our eyes may begin to droop as volume and elasticity are gradually lost.
 Excessive skin around the eyes can interfere with our vision, as well as cause the application of makeup to be challenging and even frustrating.
 Such issues may also cause decreases in feelings of self-confidence and create a look that people describe as “looking tired”.

 Eye procedures such as blepharoplasty and canthopexy with or without fat transfer can drastically increase the appearance of youth, compliment other areas of the face, and even expand your field of vision.
-Dublin eye procedures at Tri Valley Plastic Surgery can give you a fresh perspective.
+Our Oakland blepharoplasty procedures at Tri Valley can give you a fresh perspective.
 When we look youthful, we feel youthful.
 Dr. Steven Williams is a highly respected Northern California surgeon, with a reputation for providing thousands of surgical and nonsurgical patients with stunning results.